ivenk/utilities/README.md

 Collection of mostly self written utility tools for different purposes.
-Mostly focused on the detection of security vulnerabilities.
+Focused on the detection of security vulnerabilities.